-Tumbled and unfilled – The stone left its in natural state with no sharp edges, commonly used outdoor.
+Tumbled and unfilled – The stone in its natural state with no sharp edges.
+Commonly we use it outdoor.

 Straight Edge – Stone that was cut from a slab and left in its natural state.
 There are no additional modifications and the finish is dependant on the type of stone and cutting blade.